adailycanof/adailycanof/README.md

   <a href="[your-linkedin-URL](https://www.linkedin.com/in/adailycanof/)">
     <img src="https://img.shields.io/badge/YouTube-%23FF0000.svg?logo=YouTube&logoColor=white" alt="Youtube Badge"/>
 </a>

   </div>
   <div align="center">
 <img src="https://komarev.com/ghpvc/?username=your-github-username&style=flat-square&color=blue" alt=""/>
 </div>

 👋Hello, I'm Simon Hill.
 I'm currently working as a DevOps engineer at a Macro HedgeFund in London.
-I'm working on migrating and supporting a cloud move into Amazon Web Services by using automation to build a zero-touch environment,
+I'm working on migrating and supporting a cloud move into Amazon Web Services by using automation to build a zero-touch environment.
+Looking more from the infra side than Dev.

 I'm interested in various topics, so I'm developing various side projects in my spare time.